EmadBinAbid/networke-custom-snmp-agent/README.md

 - libpq-dev
 - libpqxx

+# Setup and Configuration

 # Points to Remember

 - NetworkE uses does not create any specific database user.
 It uses the default PostgreSQL user.

+# What Could Possibly Go Wrong?